rkaunismaa/RAG-Driven-Generative-AI/README.md

 ## Monday, November 11, 2024

 Running 'LMStudio/Chapter01/RAG_Overview.ipynb' against the 4090 is sooo much faster than running it against the 2070 super!

+Working through Chapter 2 of the book requires a bunch of more installs, so I am going to back up the current 'rag_genai' environment to, say, 'rag_genai_20241111' and continue with installing to rag_genai.

+mamba create --name rag_genai_20241111 --clone rag_genai